 Specialized in open source

 DAASI International has always been a strong proponent of open source technologies, i.e. software with freely accessible source code.
-While only developing open source software, DAASI International also closely works together with other developers of popular and advanced open source products and is engaged in standardization committees.
+DAASI International exclusively develops open source software herself, works together closely with other developers of popular and advanced open source products, and takes part in a number of standardization committees.

 For you this means following advantages: